canonical/k8s-snap/docs/src/howto/install/charm.md

 ## Expanding the cluster

-At this point, you should have 1 control-plane node.
-To expand, add more units with the following command
+At this point, you should have one control-plane node.
+To expand your cluster, add more units with the following command

 ```bash